LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 1. On the right side, click "Run Workflow" to show a drop-down menu
     * You will see your default branch (`main` for LoopFollow, `dev` for LoopCaregiver)
     * You can select a different branch, but typically, you run the default
-1. Tap the green button that says "Run workflow".
+1. Tap the green button that says "Run workflow"

     ![add identifiers using github actions](img/action-02-add-identifiers.svg){width="700"}
     {align="center"}